 Whatever the struggles we face in life, the wonderful thing about being part of a church family is that we don’t have to go through it alone!
 Here are a few of the ways we come alongside each other:

-Prayer: Please visit the Prayer Support page to learn about receiving prayer on Sundays during the worship service, having a prayer request added to the confidential Prayer Chain, or requesting a healing prayer appointment.
+Prayer: Click here to learn more about receiving prayer on Sundays during the worship service or requesting a 60-90 minute healing prayer appointment.

-Hospital or Homebound Visitation: We have a Care Team made up of trained prayer ministers (both staff and lay) who have pastoral gifting and have had additional training in visitation ministry and care.
-If you, or a loved one, will be in the hospital for a planned procedure, or if you are homebound while recovering, and would like a visit from someone on the Care Team, please call the church office at 203-618-0808, ext.
-8, during Monday through Friday business hours or send a confidential email to email@example.com.
+Hospital or Homebound Visitation: If you, or a loved one, will be in the hospital for a planned procedure, or if you are homebound while recovering, and would like a visit from someone on our Care Team, please call the church office at 203-618-0808 and ask to speak to the pastor or ministry staff on call, or you can send a confidential email to email@example.com.

-Ongoing Support: Stephen Ministry is a caring ministry in which Christian men and women are trained to provide one-to-one care to people experiencing a difficult time in life, such as grief, divorce, job loss, aging, chronic or terminal illness, relocation, miscarriage or infertility, or separation.
-Stephen Ministry is confidential ministry: The identity of those receiving care and what takes place in each caring relationship remains completely confidential.
-Contact: StephenMinistry@trinitychurch.life
+Ongoing Support: Stephen Ministry is a caring ministry in which people are trained to provide one-to-one care to people experiencing a difficult time in life, such as grief, divorce, job loss, aging, chronic or terminal illness, relocation, miscarriage or infertility, or separation.
+To learn more about if a Stephen Minister is right for you, send a confidential email to StephenMinistry@trinitychurch.life.

-Marriage Support or Ongoing Counseling: Trinity Church has a strong relationship with Greenwich Center for Hope and Renewal, a leading faith-based professional counseling and resource center.
-GCHR provides a private, confidential setting for five key services: counseling, interventions, renewal groups, educational seminars, and professional training.
+Ongoing Counseling: Trinity also has a valued and long-term relationship with The Center for Hope and Renewal in Greenwich for professional and ongoing care when that is needed; more information can be found at www.hopeandrenewal.org.
 It is located at 237 Taconic Road, Greenwich, CT and can be reached at 203-340-9816.